farm-ng/amiga-dev-kit/website/docs/dashboard/fw_updates.md

         import boot_utils
         boot_utils.mount_circuitpy()
         ```
-        :::caution If you receive an error
+        :::caution If you receive an `AtributeError: ModuleNotFound 'mount_circuitpy'` error
         You don't yet have that utility available with your installed dashboard version.
         To mount the circuitpy drive, you can instead run:
         ```